Towards Black-Box Membership Inference Attack for Diffusion Models: Experiments

 \section{Experiments}

 \secvsbelow

 In this section, we evaluate the performance of our methods across various datasets and settings.
-We follow the same experiment's setup in previous papers \cite{duan2023diffusion, kong2023efficient}.
-The detailed experimental settings, including datasets, models, and hyper-parameter settings can be found in Appendix \ref{App:A}.
+We follow the same experiment setup in previous papers~\citep{duan2023diffusion, kong2023efficient}.
+The detailed experimental settings, including datasets, models, and hyper-parameter settings can be found in Appendix \ref{App:A}\footnote{Code is available at \href{https://github.com/lijingwei0502/diffusion_mia} {\nolinkurl{https://github.com/lijingwei0502/diffusion_mia}}.}.

 \secvsabove